 Jotham Burrello is a writer, teacher, publisher, farmer, and multimedia producer.
 He is the author of the Writers’ e-Handbook and producer of So, Is It Done?
 Navigating the Revision Process.
 Other writing has appeared in literary journals, the Hartford Courant, the Christian Science Monitor, and he’s a proud winner of the New Yorker caption contest.
-He teaches writing at Central Connecticut State University, directs the Yale Writers’ Workshop and the Connecticut Literary Festival, curates the Roar Reading Series, and is the former publisher of the award-winning Elephant Rock Books.
+He teaches writing at Central Connecticut State University, directs the Yale Writers’ Workshop, and is the former publisher of the award-winning Elephant Rock Books.
 He’s working on a new book.

 Jotham was born in Fall River, Massachusetts though grew up in Bloomington, Indiana.
 His father was a professor at Indiana University.
 Jotham graduated from Indiana and received his MFA from Columbia College Chicago.
 In the 1990s he founded the video production company Elephant Rock Productions and produced the public radio program, America’s Learning for WFIU.
 He and his wife currently raise boys and flowers on Muddy Feet Flower Farm in Ashford, Connecticut.